sigasi/sigasi_insights/content/manual/talkback.md

 * Talkback lets us **determine which features are heavily used**.
 This helps in planning which kind of features are valuable for you as Sigasi Studio user, so that we can adjust our product roadmap.
 * Talkback collects **performance statistics**, that we can relate to the project sizes.
 Together with our in-house performance tests, this helps us keep the Sigasi Studio compiler and user interface fast.
 * Talkback helps us **reduce software errors** by collecting incident reports from a wide range of use cases.
+* The activation of Talkback is required to enable our free educational and open source licenses.
 * Talkback is automatic and less cumbersome than feedback surveys.

 The end result is that you can use an always-improving Sigasi Studio.